 How to Remain Current With Payroll Compliance Laws

 According to the National Small Business Association (NSBA), the top two burdens on small businesses are income and payroll taxes.
-These administrative- and financial-related burdens can be so time-consuming and complex, due to their evolving nature, small business owners often find themselves spending an excessive amount of time completing them.
+These administrative and financial-related burdens can be time-consuming and complex due to their evolving nature.
+Because of this, small business owners often find themselves spending an excessive amount of time completing them.

-If you have chosen not to employ a third-party payroll firm to assist you with these regulatory responsibilities, then you’ll need to learn how to do payroll.
-Plus, you’ll have to stay abreast of any changing laws.
+If you have chosen not to employ a payroll service to assist you with these regulatory responsibilities, then you’ll need to learn how to do payroll yourself.
+Plus, you’ll have to stay on top of payroll laws that change frequently.

 We recommend that you take the following actions on an annual basis:

 - Hire an auditor to review your payroll records, processes, and procedures.
 You can also conduct your own payroll audit and should regularly do payroll reconciliation.

 - Sign up for the e-newsletter from the Small Business Administration (SBA).